The Family Compound Strategy

 Option B: The Golf Cart Commute

 The ultimate "Village" setup.
-Parents buy in a luxury 55+ enclave (like Del Webb) while you reside in the adjacent family neighborhood (like Wild Blue).
-Connected by private paths.
+This involves executing a dual-acquisition: securing an asset in a luxury age-restricted (55+) active adult enclave (such as Del Webb) while simultaneously acquiring a primary residence in an adjacent master-planned community (like Wild Blue).
+Connected by private, golf-cart-accessible infrastructure.

 Option C: Under-One-Roof

 Seamless integration.
-A "Home within a Home" floorplan (like Lennar's Next Gen® in Star Farms) featuring a private apartment with its own front door and garage.
+We identify purpose-built multi-generational floorplans (such as Lennar's Next Gen® models in Star Farms) featuring a private attached apartment with its own dedicated front door, HVAC zone, and garage.

 FL Statute 193.703

-Florida homeowners who build or renovate living quarters for a parent or grandparent (aged 62+) can apply for an Assessment Reduction.
-This excludes the added value of that specific construction from your property tax assessment.
+Tax professionals frequently highlight that Florida homeowners who construct or reconstruct living quarters for a parent or grandparent (aged 62+) may apply for a specific Assessment Reduction.
+CPAs note this statute is designed to exclude the added value of that specific construction from the property’s assessed value for tax purposes.

 GRIFFIN TAKE

 "Multi-generational living fails when boundaries are blurred.
 The secret isn't just a bigger house; it's distinct entrances, separate climate zones, and dedicated outdoor spaces.
-We don't just find a home; we structure a treaty."
+We don't just find a home; we acquire a compound."

 Structure Your Compound